 Other Ways to Modernize Ceiling Fans – Besides Painting

-- Add a ceiling fan light kit and bulbs to your old fan for an instant update
+- Add a ceiling fan light kit and bulbs to your old fan

 - Replace the old pull chain with a new one in a modern style or finish